SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 28 March 2024 - Fix - Catalog - No DMS found error should no longer have any typo's [ID_39204]
+#### 28 March 2024 - Fix - Catalog - Links in organization overview not working correctly [ID_39204]

-Links in the dataminer system table on the organization overview should now correctly navigate to the correct location.
+Links in the DataMiner Systems table of the organization overview will now correctly navigate to the right location.

-#### 28 March 2024 - Fix - Catalog - No DMS found error should no longer have any typo's [ID_39232]
+#### 28 March 2024 - Fix - Catalog - Typos in error when no DMS is found [ID_39232]

-When no dms is found for your organization the error should now be correctly displayed without any typo's.
+When no DMS is found for an organization, the displayed error will now no longer contain any typos.

-#### 28 March 2024 - Fix - Admin - Credits section on the organization overview [ID_39214]
+#### 28 March 2024 - Enhancement - Admin - Adjusted visibility credits section organization overview [ID_39214]

-Regular members of an organization will no longer see the credits section on the Organization overview.
+Regular members of an organization will now no longer be able to see the credits section of the organization overview.

 #### 28 March 2024 - Enhancement - Catalog - Filter on public and/or private items [ID_39026]